BirnadinErick/united-ai-prototypes/README.md

 > this repo is a showcase of various prototypes for United AI

+## License

+i have released this source texts under [Apache 2.0 License](LICENSE.md) for easy collaboration and let United AI easily move forward if source authors are no longer a member.

 ## GCP Prototype

 the `gcp/` folder contains a prototype of golang app which can be used to